mstksg/inCode/copy/entries/fc-statements.md

 stores the "action" it represents in some abstract way.
-If you're curious on what this representation/storage might look like in concrete terms, [Chris Taylor has a post][ct] on what you might see if you "peek into" the internal representation of an IO action, and how it might be implemented --- you could even use this to implement first-class statements in your language of choice![^ghc]
+If you're curious on what this representation/storage might look like in concrete terms, [Chris Taylor has a post][ct] on what you might see if you "peek into" the internal representation of (a possible implementation of) an IO action type --- you could even use this to implement first-class statements in your language of choice![^ghc]

 [ct]: http://chris-taylor.github.io/blog/2013/02/09/io-is-not-a-side-effect/